-While some may be tempted to say they minored in alcohol while in college, a new undergraduate course in Bourbon Studies at Midway University in Kentucky can now make that boozy claim legitimate.
+While some may be tempted to say they minored in alcohol while in college, a new course in Bourbon Studies at Midway University in Kentucky can now make that boozy claim legitimate.

 Samantha Weldon of Louisville, Kentucky, is the first graduate of the program, which prepares students for careers on the hospitality side of Kentucky's bourbon tourism industry.